 The avoidance mechanisms of this subclause are restatements of avoidance mechanisms from clause 6 that have been identified as the most frequent or noteworthy recommendations from clause 6.
 Table 1 identifies the most relevant avoidance mechanisms to be used to prevent vulnerabilities in Ada.

-In addition to the generic programming avoidance mechanisms from ISO/IEC 24772-1:2022 subclause 5.4, additional avoidance mechanisms from this subclause apply specifically to the Ada programming language.
+In addition to the generic programming avoidance mechanisms from ISO/IEC 24772-1:2024 5.4, additional avoidance mechanisms from this subclause apply specifically to the Ada programming language.
 Clause 6 of this document provides avoidance mechanisms to mitigate against known vulnerabilities in Ada.

 Table 1: Primary avoidance mechanisms for software developers